papaja1234/jestesgejemdebilumaa/README.md

 + Part will bug when connected to π/3 triangle (most likely physics issue, meshcollider maybe?)
 + Triangles prevents rotation
 + Script Engine fails to load assembly on android
++ Command /fill & /setpart will temporaryily fail grid menu and sometimes disable crafting entirely
++ /gamerule set terrainscale does not work immediately (&& while it works it potentially removing your contraption?)
++ Neural Part slot is overflowed with triangles

 ## Changes:
 ###### Work in Progress, too,
 #### Quality Of Life
 + Mute music button (still weird icon)
++ Mute starbox sound
 + Remove (almost) zoom limits
 + C# Runtime Compilation Engine and it's User Interface
++ Command System
++ Job system used with Burst @ entitylight physics
 + More Types of ExplodingGrapplingHookProjectile, More expandability
 #### Changes that doesn't effect gameplay
 + Change version selector background